Connor Jennings: Tranmere Rovers

 On 2 June 2016, Jennings joined Wrexham's National League rivals Tranmere Rovers on a two-year contract.
 Jennings' Tranmere career got off to a slow start, making just 11 appearances by January.
 Jennings was then loaned out to fellow National League club Macclesfield Town for whom he played 5 games, scoring 1 goal.
 Jennings returned to Tranmere in March and went on to establish himself as a first team regular until the end of the season, Jennings' stint in the side coincided with an excellent run of form for Tranmere which saw them narrowly miss out on the National League title.
 Jennings managed 6 goals in April 2017, 3 of which came in a 9–0 victory over Solihull Moors.

 Jennings scored against Forest Green in the 2017 National League play-off final.
 His rising finish from distance was not enough to stop Tranmere's first Wembley appearance in 17 years ending in a 3–1 defeat.

 In the 2018 National League play-off final, Jennings crossed for James Norwood to score the winning goal in Tranmere's 2–1 win over Boreham Wood.

 He signed a new two-year contract with the club in May 2018.

 In the 2019 League Two play-off final, Jennings scored the only goal of the game as Tranmere beat Newport County 1–0.

 Stockport County

 After leaving Tranmere, Jennings signed for Stockport County on 16 July 2020.
+In March 2021, it was announced that Jennings had been diagnosed with a rare form of bone cancer, chondrosarcoma.
+Eight months after his diagnosis, Jennings came on a substitute in a 5–0 win against King's Lynn Town, scoring the final goal in the 91st minute.

 On 7 November 2022, Jennings joined Altrincham on a one-month loan deal.
 This deal was then extended by a further month.

 Hartlepool United

 On 31 January 2023, Jennings signed for League Two side Hartlepool United on a permanent deal.
+He played 18 games for Hartlepool, scoring four times in his time with the club.

+Return to Tranmere Rovers

+On 19 June 2023, Jennings signed a one-year contract at League Two club Tranmere Rovers making it a second spell at the club.
+On 23 November 2023, Jennings signed a one-year contract extension with Tranmere until the end of June 2025.